 Our plan was to hike, but we just didn’t have time to fit that in.
 Instead we hung our Eno Hammocks up by one of the sites and took a quick nap since we were both worn out.
 Hammocks are one of the best gifts for outdoorsy women!

 Also a popular gift for hikers.
 But anyways, after both of us got up we hopped back in the car and kept on moving towards the dam.

 I am not as crazy about going to see dams like Tyler is, but he’s an engineer through and through.
 It was still pretty neat to see how big it is and there was no one on the lake so it was beautiful.

 I didn’t know this at the time, but the NOC offers kayak and SUP rentals for the lake.
 This would be the perfect way to enjoy a peaceful day.
 There is a visitor’s center and small store where you can buy packaged snacks and drinks up at the dam.

 It also has tons of parking since the Appalachian Trail goes across the dam and this is a popular place for backpacking.
-Another options for future NC weekend trips.
+Another option for future NC weekend trips.

 This is one of those places that I absolutely have to go back and visit.
 We got there just in time to have a flight at Nantahala Brewing Company and dinner right beside it.
 This little town is adorable though.

 I would love to spend time just walking around downtown.
 There is also lots of hiking in the area and a Train Museum!
 You can ride the Great Smoky Mountain Railroad and they offer many different specialty rides (like one with wine) that you can check out here.

 From Bryson City we had to head straight to the outdoor theater in Cherokee.
 We had purchased our tickets the night before and they were at Will Call.
 People were already lined up to get in at around 6:45pm and the doors open at 7pm.
 Keep in mind they have no restrooms outside of the theater, so if you get there early you have no bathroom options until the doors open.